Latest National and Official Statistics published.

 Poverty and Income Inequality in Scotland contains statistics on poverty, child poverty, poverty risks for various equality characteristics, household income and income inequality for Scotland.
 This report also includes new statistics on household food security.
 The data comes from the Department for Work and Pensions’ (DWP) Family Resources Survey, Households Below Average Income dataset.
 Comparable UK income and poverty figures are published on the same day by DWP.

 Figures are presented as three-year averages of each estimate.
 Three-year estimates best identify trends over time.
 Single-year estimates are also available in the reference tables.
-The latest poverty and household income data in this report covers the period from April 2017 to March 2020, just before the first lockdown due to COVID-19.
+The latest poverty and household income data in this report covers the period from April 2019 to March 2022.

 These poverty statistics are used by the Scottish Government and other organisations to monitor progress in tackling poverty and child poverty, and to analyse what drives poverty and what works for tackling poverty and income inequality.